ystv/internal-site/docs/setup_slack.md

 # Setup Slack Integration

-This will help you setup the slack integration for this project.
+This will help you set up the slack integration for this project.

 ## Getting started

 To start, you will need

-- To have followed the [README](/README.md) to setup the main calendar site.
+- To have followed the [README](/README.md) to set up the main calendar site.
 - A Slack account (obviously)
-- A Slack workspace to setup the integration for
+- A Slack workspace to set up the integration for

 ## Sidenote